indigo423/blog.no42.org/content/article/theming-applications/index.md

 Do you seriously think having multiple bad User Interfaces makes the world for your users any better?

 Web applications built in the early 2000 didn't had that luxury.
-If you start building and Open Source tool you should seriously have a look free and Open Source UI frameworks.
+If you start building and Open Source tool you should seriously have a look at free and Open Source UI frameworks.
 That way you have at least a chance to get a working homogeneous look and feel.

 * [PatternFly](https://www.patternfly.org)